-WooCommerce, being the biggest e-commerce plugin of WordPress, has established a successful outcome for over 30% of all online stores in the web.
+WooCommerce is the biggest WordPress e-commerce plugin that influenced significant success for over 30% of all online stores (according to Wikipedia) on the web.

 WooCommerce Shipping is a feature that allows you to control shipping options, where you can set different shipping rates for different shipping locations, and set fixed shipping rates for similar types of products.

-In general, WooCommerce Shipping consist of three terms: Shipping Zone, Shipping Class, and Shipping Methods.
+In general, WooCommerce Shipping consists of three terms:

 Now, under every shipping zone, you can choose ‘Shipping Methods’.
-Shipping methods allow you to set types of shipping costs to your classes.
+Shipping methods allow you to set types of shipping costs to the shipping classes you create.

 Let’s say you set a $5 Flat Rate for any orders under the zone ‘West USA‘.

-You can also further edit the Flat Rate option to add specific shipping cost for different individual shipping classes.
+You can also further edit the Flat Rate option to add specific shipping costs for different individual shipping classes.
 This will be added on top of this Flat Rate.

 Let’s say you set the cost of $5 as the shipping cost for your shipping class, ‘Heavy‘.

-Hence, according to the example, any orders made in the zone ‘West USA’, the minimum shipping cost will be $5.
+According to the example, for any orders made in the zone ‘West USA’, the minimum shipping cost will be $5.
 If the orders include any products within the assigned shipping class, ‘Heavy’, it will add up another $5 to the shipping cost, thus adding up to a total of $10 as the shipping cost.

-P.S: Before getting into WooCommerce Shipping, Make sure you have properly filled all the information needed in the ‘General’ and ‘Product’ sections.
-Such as , your address, regional zip code, shipping/selling location, enable tax options etc for General information.
+P.S: Before getting into WooCommerce Shipping, make sure you have properly filled out all the information needed in the ‘General’ and ‘Product’ sections of WooComerce.
+Such as your address, regional zip code, shipping/selling location, enable tax options, etc for General information.

 As for your Product information, don’t forget to add your relevant product and stock data.
-And check in the downloadable products if the selling platform of your product is completely virtual.
+And checkmark on “Downloadable products” if the selling platform of your product is completely virtual.

 We will focus on providing proper directions with every step to follow and use several pictures to let you visualize and compare the steps with your dashboard.

-You will an organized guide on how to create and use Shipping Zones, Shipping Classes, and Shipping Methods.
+You will get an organized guide on how to create and use Shipping Zones, Shipping Classes, and Shipping Methods properly.

 You can also set different shipping rates for different regions based on the shipping methods available within this option.

-P.S: When you set regions, users only from those set regions will see your shipping options.
+P.S: When you set regions, users only from those regions will see your shipping options.

-Now let’s learn how to create a new shipping zone.
+Now let’s learn how to create a new shipping zone step by step.

 On your dashboard go to WooCommerce > Settings and on the page, click on Shipping (Located at the top).